 Tom, Galina, Jess, Mark, Jason and myself had split from the rest of the group in Hokitaka to tackle the Arahura River, traditionally an important source of Greenstone for the Ngāi Tahu tribe.
 It would be a short 3 hour paddle with an easy 10km return walk along a mountain bike trail; or so we thought.
 To be fair, the guidebook was at least half right, the paddle was a pleasant 3 hour jaunt through a stunning gorge.

 We ran into trouble on the walk back when we came to an abrupt stop as the ‘trail’ which we had been following ran into a thick wall of bush.
-Jason sarcastically remarked that, ‘You might not be able to get a mountain bike through that”.
+Jason sarcastically remarked:

 After two more hours of retracing our steps and scouting out potential ways through we came to the agreement that it would either get dark before we would make it back or we would be ‘cliffed out’ by the gorge walls and not make it back at all.